 - If you approach the building and see a fire drill in progress, please do not enter the parking lots until the students have re-entered the building.

-In September 2016, a state law went into effect that requires all public school districts in New York to test water for lead.
+State law requires all public school districts in New York to test water for lead.
 The law requires school districts to sample all water outlets currently or potentially used for drinking or cooking purposes in buildings that may be occupied by students and to submit those samples to a state-approved lab for analysis.
-Regulations call for testing to take place again in 2020 and every five years thereafter, unless the state Commissioner of Health requires testing sooner.
+Regulations call for testing to take place every five years, unless the state Commissioner of Health requires testing sooner.